-In 1914 with a monthly newsletter called “The Woman Rebel”, Margaret Sanger, a great female educator from New York state, first coined the “Birth control” phrase.
+In 1914 with a monthly newsletter called “The Woman Rebel”, Margaret Sanger, a great female educator from New York state, first coined the term “Birth control.”
 Later, Carl Djerassi had successfully created a progesterone pill, which could block ovulation.

 Of course, x-rays are a phenomenon of the natural world, and thus can't be invented.
 But they were discovered accidentally.

 The invisible was made visible in 1895.
-X-ray is undoubtedly one of the epoch-making advancement in the field of medicine.
+X-ray is undoubtedly one of the epoch-making advancements in the field of medicine.

-All credits to physicist Wilhelm Conrad Rontgen.
+All credits to physicist Wilhelm Conrad Röntgen.
 While testing whether cathode rays could pass through glass, he noticed a glow coming from a nearby chemically coated screen.
-Because of their unknown nature, he named it as X-rays.
+Because of the unknown nature of the rays, he named them X-rays.
 Through his observation, he learned that X-rays can be photographed when they penetrate into human flesh.

 In 1897, during the Balkan war, X-rays were first used to find bullets and broken bones inside patients.
 In 1901, he received the Nobel prize in physics for his work.

 James Harrison built the first practical vapor compression refrigeration system.
 However, the first widespread refrigerator was the General Electric “Monitor-Top” refrigerator of 1927.
-While it helped to rev up industrial processes, it became an industry itself.
+While it helped to rev up industrial processes initially, it became an industry itself later on.

 Television!
 A small box with the ability to convey enormous information and which has changed entertainment and communications forever.

-The invention of the television was the work of many individuals.
+The invention of television was the work of many individuals.
 Although TV plays an important part in our everyday lives, it rapidly developed during the 19th and the 20th century as a result of the work of a number of people.

 The camera is undoubtedly one of the most cherished creations.

-Cameras have witnessed many phases of evolution — camera obscura, daguerreotypes, dry plates, calotypes, film to SLRs and DSLRs.
-In 1826, Joseph Nicéphore Niépce used a sliding wooden box camera made by Charles and Vincent Chevalier to click the first permanent photograph.
+This modern invention has witnessed many phases of evolution — camera obscura, daguerreotypes, dry plates, calotypes, SLRs, and DSLRs.
+In 1826, Joseph Nicéphore Niépce used a sliding wooden box camera made by Charles and Vincent Chevalier to click what is credited as the first permanent photograph.

-With the technological advancements, Digital cameras were introduced to save pictures on the memory cards rather than using films.
+With technological advancements, Digital cameras were introduced to save pictures on memory cards rather than using films.

-The history of the digital camera began with Eugene F. Lally idea to take pictures of the planets and stars while traveling through space.
+The history of the digital camera began with Eugene F. Lally's idea to take pictures of the planets and stars.

-Major shoutout to the mechanical engineer Charles Babbage for laying the foundation to this remarkable and most reliable invention, and to Ada Lovelace for creating the first programs.
+Major shoutout to the mechanical engineer Charles Babbage for laying the foundation for this remarkable and most reliable invention, and to Ada Lovelace for creating the first programs.
 In the early 19th century, the "father of the computer" conceptualized and invented the first mechanical computer.
 Although there's no single inventor of the modern computer, the principle was proposed by Alan Turing in his seminal 1936 paper.